joshhayles/joshhayles/README.md

        - Creating memorable and pleasant experiences for my clients in a variety of ways

-## My Engineer Background with Flatiron
+## My Software Engineer Background with Flatiron
 - At Flatiron, I learned a variety of technology and put in 45 to 60 hours of work per week into their program for roughly 4 months

 - The overall technology was focused on full stack development.
 I learned Javascript (in its raw form first), then React for the framework.
 For the backend we learned Ruby and Rails